aws-samples/cfn101-workshop/workshop/content/intermediate/operations/stack-policy-and-prevention-controls/_index.md

 ### Conclusion

 Congratulations!
-You have learned how to prevent unintentional updates, protect stack from deletion, and preserve resources in case of stack deletion.
+You have learned how to prevent unintentional updates, protect a stack from deletion, and preserve resources in case of an unintentional stack deletion.